bgamari/ghc-wiki-import/records/syntax-directed-name-resolution.md

 on the concrete type of `M.a`.
 All it does is strip the module part off off the argument type, and look for the symbol `a` in that module.
 The module must be imported qualified for the resolution to happen, so compiling a certain module only needs to look at its direct dependents.
+As a degenerate case, if the argument type is defined in the current module then typing `#a` will resolve to just `a`.
+This is nice because if you define a bunch of code in the same module as the record you can then copy-paste it into a new module without having to update every single reference, as long as you used `#` consistently.